tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * Workspaces in Ganache are a configuration for a development blockchain.
 Each workspace can be a different template for how you want to launch your development chain.

 * Workspaces allow you to customize many things about your chain:
  * An initial pre-mine of any size deposited into any number of generated addresses.

  * Specific ports for talking to your blockchain node.

-* Let's name our new workspace `fintech`
+* Let's name our new workspace `fintech`.

 * As you can see, there is another field titled `TRUFFLE PROJECTS`.
 What this field allows you to do is link a project that uses the `truffle solidity compiler`.
 Today we will not be using the truffle compiler.
 We will use `remix`; Ethereum foundations online implementation of the `solidity compiler`.

 Click the Server tab.